RevoU-FSSE-2/week-1-SherinOlivia/README.md

 # Hi!
 ## My name is Sherin Olivia

-## This repository was prepared as part of the first week project involving git, html, css, and javascript
+<p> This repository was prepared as part of the first week project involving git, html, css, and javascript.
+Wish me luck! <p>

 ## Check check this! https://roozone.netlify.app/